Frequently Asked Questions by Students and Parents

 Will the conduct officer be aware of any prior offenses?

 Prior offenses are only considered in sanctions if a student is found in violation of College policy for the present incident.
-It is not considered when making determinations regarding students' responsibility for an offense.
+Prior violations are not considered when making determinations regarding students' responsibility for an offense.

 What should I do if I have also been charged criminally?
 Isn't this double jeopardy?